 I occasionally get students who would like to learn the rhythm guitar techniques of Jimi Hendrix.

 Jimi had a very pianistic approach to rhythm guitar, which found its origin in RnB.
 He just pushed it further to an entirely new level and made it his own.

 Here’s a ton of embellishments Jimi used all the time in his rhythm guitar playing.

 The first bar shows a typical Jimi way of playing minor bar chords.
 This is a Gm chord.

-The lowest note is played by grabbing over with thumb and pressing down the 3rd fret on the low E string with the thumb.
-The remaining 3 notes on the D, G and B string are barred with index.
+The lowest note is played by grabbing over with the thumb and pressing down the 3rd fret on the low E string with the thumb.
+The remaining 3 notes on the D, G and B strings are barred with index.

 The 2nd bar shows a rhythm approach Jimi used a lot, where you hit the bass (chord root) on beat 1 and the chord on the next beat.

 Starting the 3rd bar, the rest of the page(s) show chordal embellishments Jimi used all the time in his rhythm playing.

 All examples are in the key of Gm.